-Central Artery/ Tunnel Project Repair and Maintenance Trust Fund - to account for any costs incurred in connection with the repairs and maintenance of the Central Artery and the Ted Williams Tunnel.
+Central Artery / Tunnel Project Repair and Maintenance Trust Fund - to account for any costs incurred in connection with the repairs and maintenance of the Central Artery and the Ted Williams Tunnel.

-Motor Vehicle Safety Inspections Trust Fund - to account for vehicle inspection fees for administration and operation of safety inspection programs by the Registry of Motor Vehicles.
+Motor Vehicle Safety Inspection Trust Fund - to account for vehicle inspection fees for administration and operation of safety inspection programs by the Registry of Motor Vehicles.

-The following funds have been enacted in legislation but are inactive:
+The following funds have been enacted in legislation but were inactive in FY12 and are not presented in this report: